netdata/learn/docs/privacy-policy.md

 ## 3. Personal Information ND Collects and How it is Used

-As used in this policy, “personal information” means information that would allow someone to identify you, including your name, email address, IP address, or other information from which someone could deduce your identity.
+As used in this policy, âpersonal informationâ means information that would allow someone to identify you, including your name, email address, IP address, or other information from which someone could deduce your identity.

 ND collects and uses personal information in the following ways:

 Website and Analytics: When you visit our Websites and use our Services, ND collects some information about your activities through tools such as Google Analytics.
-The type of information that we collect focuses on general information such as country or city where you are located, pages visited, time spent on pages, heat-map of visitors’ activity on the site, information about the browser you are using, etc. ND collects and uses this information pursuant to our legitimate interest in enhancing the security and utility of our Services.
+The type of information that we collect focuses on general information such as country or city where you are located, pages visited, time spent on pages, heat-map of visitorsâ activity on the site, information about the browser you are using, etc. ND collects and uses this information pursuant to our legitimate interest in enhancing the security and utility of our Services.
 The information we gather and process is used in the aggregate to spot trends without deliberately identifying individuals.

-Note that you can learn about Google’s practices in connection with its analytics services and how to opt out of it by downloading the Google Analytics opt-out browser add-on, available at <https://tools.google.com/dlpage/gaoptout>.
+Note that you can learn about Googleâs practices in connection with its analytics services and how to opt out of it by downloading the Google Analytics opt-out browser add-on, available at <https://tools.google.com/dlpage/gaoptout>.

 Information from Cookies: We and our service providers (for example, Google Analytics as described above) may collect information using cookies or similar technologies for the purposes described above and below.
 Cookies are pieces of information that are stored by your browser on the hard drive or memory of your computer or other Internet access device.
 Cookies may enable us to personalize your experience on the Services, maintain a persistent session, passively collect demographic information about your computer, and monitor advertisements and other activities.
 The Websites may use different kinds of cookies and other types of local storage (such as browser-based or plugin-based local storage).